12 Important Shopping Trends For 2023

 Consumer eating habits have changed during the pandemic.

-Search interest in “Plant-Based” has grown by 687% in five years.
+Search interest in “Plant-Based” has grown by 261% in 5 years.

 Frozen foods also saw a big jump in sales of 23%, with consumers buying $66 billion worth of frozen foods in 2020.

-The quest for healthy options also led to seafood sales skyrocketing by 59%, generating more than $16.6 billion in revenue last year.
+The quest for healthy options also led to seafood sales skyrocketing by 59%, generating more than $16.6 billion in revenue in one year.

 Fitness and personal care are just as important, with shoppers from Canada to China driving growth rates of sporting goods up by 26% since the onset of the pandemic.